Rafkow98/botsss/README.md

 ## Starting

 Run those commands in your shell, in the bot's directory.
 The ```pip install``` command might be run only once, there is no need to run it every time.
-Fill an .env file with variables, generate credentials.json file [based on this instruction](https://developers.google.com/workspace/guides/create-credentials?hl=pl) and replace the file from project.
+Fill an .env file with variables, generate credentials.json file [based on this instruction](https://developers.google.com/workspace/guides/create-credentials?hl=pl) (it's for Google authentication, if not needed comment out check_for_new_responses() method from bot.py) and replace the file from project.

 ```bash
 pip install -r requirements.txt